Staff Profile:Professor Roberta Gilchrist

-My research addresses medieval and social archaeology, with particular focus on gender and belief.
-I have published widely on the archaeology medieval burial and religious communities (nunneries, monasteries, hospitals, cathedrals), -and I am particularly intrigued by the relationship between Christianity and medieval magic.
+My research addresses medieval social archaeology, with particular focus on gender and belief.
+I have published widely on the archaeology of medieval burial and religious communities (nunneries, monasteries, hospitals, cathedrals), and I am particularly intrigued by the relationship between Christianity and medieval magic.
 I held a Leverhulme Major Research Fellowship (2007-10), to consider archaeological approaches to ageing and the life course in medieval England.
 The resulting book was published in 2012 by Boydell : 'Medieval Life: Archaeology and the Life Course'.
 Read an interview with Roberta about her book 'Medieval Life: Archaeology and the Life Course' (PDF 374KB).

 Throughout my career, I have been engaged outside academia in archaeological conservation and the presentation of archaeology to the public.
-I was Archaeologist to Norwich Cathedral from 1993 to 2005 and have worked closely with Museum of London Archaeology for the past 20 years, as academic advisor on post-excavation projects on several monasteries.
+I was Archaeologist to Norwich Cathedral from 1993 to 2005 and worked closely with Museum of London Archaeology for 20 years, as academic advisor on post-excavation projects on several monasteries.
 I have been a Trustee of Glastonbury Abbey since 2009.

 I presented two series of archaeology programmes on Channel Four (‘Down to Earth’), wrote and presented a series of videos for English Heritage, and have appeared on television and radio programmes including with Eddie Izzard, in ‘Speed Archaeology’ (no archaeology was harmed in the making of this programme!)
 View Speed Archaeology with Eddie Izzard on YouTube.